 (3) A single, simple companion planting chart

 Companion planting is the practice of planting two or more plants together for mutual benefit.
-Experience has taught us that companion planting vegetables leads to enhanced quality and growth.
+Experience has taught us that planting some vegetables together leads to enhanced quality and growth.
 Much of what the gardening community knows about companion planting has been learned by trial and error, and so we suggest asking your neighbors what has worked for them in your area.

 Not all companion planting charts are the same.
 If you compare one companion planting chart to another, you will find that they often conflict with each other.
 This is due to the fact that companion planting is not completely understood or explained, by science.

 There are general guidelines for companion planting vegetables that work well in the majority of the world.
 We have captured these guidelines in the companion planting chart below and given you an explanation for the guideline (when available) in the "Insight" column.
 We primarily suggest that you use this chart as a guide, and modify it as you find what works (or doesn't work) in your own garden.
 Over time you will have a great resource for your area, and won't need to rely on others' companion planting charts.